 Homebuyer’s Education Course

-Jacksonville’s Community Engagement Division offers Homebuyer’s Education Courses several times a year at City Hall, 815 New Bridge Street.
+Jacksonville’s Neighborhood Improvement Services (Formerly Community Engagement) offers Homebuyer’s Education Courses several times a year at City Hall, 815 New Bridge Street.
 It is a one-day course where those interested can learn the ins and outs of purchasing a home and can address their questions and concerns with local lenders and real estate experts.
 Pre-registration for the course is required, and there is a $25 registration fee to cover the cost of materials and lunch.
 Register online.
-Find upcoming dates for the course (PDF).
+2020 Program Schedule (PDF).

-Jacksonville Community Engagement seeks to ensure a better quality of life for all Citizens and is committed to meeting the national objectives set by HUD which ensures at least 70% of all CDBG funds provide programs to benefit qualified families.
+Jacksonville Neighborhood Improvement Services (Formerly Community Engagement) seeks to ensure a better quality of life for all Citizens and is committed to meeting the national objectives set by HUD which ensures at least 70% of all CDBG funds provide programs to benefit qualified families.